mikaku/Fiwix/README.md

 Installing
 ----------
-You can proceed to install FiwixOS on a hard disk either by booting from the Live CD-ROM or from a floppy.
-If you chosen the latter, you will also need the Live CD-ROM inserted in order to install the packages that form all the system environment.
+You can proceed to install [FiwixOS](https://www.fiwix.org/downloads.html) on a hard disk either by booting from the CD-ROM or from a floppy.
+If you chosen the latter, you will also need the Installation CD-ROM inserted in order to install the packages that form all the system environment.

 Let the system boot either from the CD-ROM or floppy and, when you are ready, just type `install.sh`.